 This is the story of "The singing soldier" Graham, Trude.

 Graham Trude was born 1987 - four years into his life music hit him and a lifelong journey was set in motion.
 His early influences were the Eagles, Lynyrd Skynyrd, CCR, Neil Young and George Strait.
-Graham’s parents were strong guides for him, his mother an entrepreneur (Tim Hortons) and his father a Policeman in Ontario.
-In 2007 Graham
+Graham’s parents were strong guides for him, his mother, an entrepreneur, and his father a Policeman in Ontario.

-In 2014 Graham joined the Nishnawbe Aski Indigenous Police Service and retired from his career from Orangeville Police Service in 2020 due to a work related operational stress injury.
+In 2014 Graham joined the Nishnawbe Aski Indigenous Police Service and retired from his career in Policing with the Orangeville Police Service in 2020 due to a work related operational stress injury.
 From 2017 - 2019 Graham toured with the band “The Singing Soldiers”, which was formed, partnering with Wounded Warriors Canada, to spread awareness of PTSD in veterans and first responders.